bemosior/bemosior.github.io/_drafts/2016-02-24-motivation-cycles.md

 ![Cycles](/assets/posts/images/2016-02-24-motivation-cycles-02.jpg)

 Complexity isn't a reason to give up.
 Rather, [operating within a complex space necessitates deliberate experimentation](https://en.wikipedia.org/wiki/Cynefin_Framework).
-The key is to amplify good experiment results and dampen poor ones.
+The key is to amplify the effects of good experiment results and dampen those of poor ones.

 <div class="pagebreak"></div>